 What motion could create that noise?

 With the type of noise, you can help further identify systems involved from what its parts might be doing.
 Is the noise grinding like metal on metal?
 Is it tapping, or clunking?
-Or a whine or hiss?
+Things that turn or spin make whiny, rumbly grindy noises.
+Things that are loose make rattly jingly noises.

 Some recognisable noises